 - Sprinkle confectioners' sugar on top of the cake while it's cooling for a sweet dusting.

 - Serve the sliced cake with fresh berries or a fruit sauce on the side.

 - Top your banana yogurt cake with a fruity glaze.
-A simple orange glaze recipe can be adapted for any flavor by simply change the juice.
+A simple orange glaze recipe can be adapted for any flavor by simply changing the juice.
 Beyond citrus, try a berry glaze or one with tropical fruits such as mango, all of which would be amazing in summer.

 - Add a glaze that doesn't include fruit.
 A basic vanilla glaze is a great option, and a brown sugar caramel glaze can really ramp up the cake's deliciousness.

 - Rather than plain yogurt, use flavored yogurt.
 Most of the popular fruit yogurts would complement the bananas very well and can add a fun twist to this cake.

 - During the winter months, transform this recipe into a spiced delight.
 This can be as simple as adding a teaspoon of cinnamon, which is popular when using wheat flour.
 Adding a pinch of nutmeg along with some finely chopped nuts would be delicious as well.

 - The cake can be stored in an airtight container at room temperature for two to three days.